mo1ein/jobname/src/digikala/digikala.md

 - What is microservice?
 Are you familliar with that?

-- How can solve latency between our services in microservice architecture? how protect for loss data....
+- How can we solve latency between our services in a microservices architecture?
+How can we protect against data loss?

 - Do you know saga roll-back mechanism?